 Most of Melbourne is currently watching the footy grand final.
-It's a pretty big deal in Melbourne, but I don't really follow the AFL so I'm currently on my couch writing up this blog post.
-In retrospect, I should've put this post up earlier because I reckon this Raw Rocky Road would've been a perfect snack for those watching the game (if you wanted an alternative to the usual chips, party pies and lollies).
+It’s a pretty big deal in Melbourne, but I don’t really follow the AFL so I’m currently on my couch writing up this blog post.
+I should’ve put this post up earlier because this Raw Rocky Road would’ve been a perfect snack for those watching the game.
+If you wanted an alternative to the usual chips, party pies and lollies.

 You can’t really mess this recipe up.
 It’s just a raw chocolate mixture with a bunch of my favourite things mixed in for crunch, chew and a bit of sweetness (hence why I’ve called it ‘rocky road’).
 You can get creative with what you add in; I love the creaminess of brazil nuts with chewy coconut and tart cranberries, but feel free to use whatever you like.
 I also used pure maple syrup in this recipe to sweeten the chocolate because I had some in my pantry to use up, but you could substitute rice malt syrup, honey or coconut nectar if you prefer.

 Since it’s raw, you need to store it in the fridge or freezer (as the coconut oil may start to melt at room temperature), but I actually love eating it straight from the freezer!

 Raw Rocky Road

 For the base: